-The majority though, especially in light of the havoc wreaked by the pandemic, live a live of a great many challenges, challenges exacerbated by selfish public policies designed to keep them in penury despite the blood and sweat they pour into their personal industry.
+The majority though, especially in light of the havoc wreaked by the pandemic, live a life of a great many challenges, challenges exacerbated by selfish public policies designed to keep them in penury despite the blood and sweat they pour into personal industry.
 Industriousness never seems to turn into a leg up.
-Instead, it invites acute and unabashedly shameless attentions from the forces of law and order - the number of them that are accosted by the blue-frocked forces of law and order as they bring home the bacon is simply staggering.
-The taxman is never far behind - Pay As You Earn schemes for many of my industrious-but-benighted brethren is nothing short of daylight robbery.
+Instead, it invites acute and unabashedly avariciously shameless attentions from the forces of law and order - the number of industrious-but-poor that are accosted by the blue-frocked forces of law and order as they bring home the bacon is simply staggering.
+The taxman is never far behind either - Pay As You Earn schemes for many of my industrious-but-benighted brethren is nothing short of daylight robbery.

-So it sticks in the craw to watch as senior members of the establishment take the privileges we allow them for grated in the reckless way they do nowadays.
+So it sticks in the craw to watch as senior members of the political and economic establishment take the privileges we allow them for grated in the reckless way they do nowadays.
 Take for example the madness surrounding the gauche former governor of the capital city.
-Despite a youthful record of staggering disqualification, he has variously been a member of the National Assembly and the senate and an extremely popularly elected governor of the county.
+Despite a youthful record of staggering disqualification, he has variously been a member of the National Assembly and Senate and an extremely popularly elected governor of the county.
 But despite it all, despite apparently amassing a great fortune, he has determinedly shat on the people he was supposed to lead to better days.
 He epitomises, in the most extreme sense, the disgraceful way his peers and former parliamentary colleagues treat the rest of us.
-But despite it all, he is no match for the crude way more senior political officials treat us.
+But despite it all, he is no match for the crude ways more senior political officials treat us.
 The contempt they have for the rest of us is only matched by the recklessness with which they make decisions.
 Whether or not we are harmed in the bargain is no skin off of their noses.

 If proof were needed that we really don't have the same twenty-four hours, just witness the panic in millions of homes as the realisation falls on parents that the children they have been preparing to take the national exams were ill-served by the ten months they were at home and that only the children of parents with the additional time-saving ten thousand shillings or so per week for internet and other academic resources will sit for the exams and pass.
-While many of my neighbours' children had to contend with curriculum delivery that involved kabambe mobiles, their counterparts in the leafy bits of the city often enjoyed personalised tuition services.
-The poisoned fruits of the poisoned post-pandemic age will be borne for years to come and, I fear, the poison will soon kill us all.
+While many of my neighbours' children had to contend with curriculum delivery that involved kabambe mobiles, their counterparts in the barely-still leafy bits of the city often enjoyed personalised tuition services.
+The poisoned fruits of the poisoned post-pandemic age will be borne for years to come and, I fear, the poison will kill us all.